Accession Record

 Disposition Optional Note whether materials were separated Photographs were separated and made into a PG collection.

 Inventory Optional Note if and where an inventory is.
 If Sharepoint, use the file path.
+Digital copies of the inventory should go in the appropriate UA/MA/IJC Inventory folder.
 If there is a paper inventory, place in correct accession binder.
-If it is in a box within the collection, note where and make a copy to be placed in the accession binder. /spec/Collections/Accessions/MA Inventories/MA 202011-26 Molina Collection Inventory
+If it is in a box within the collection, note where and make a copy to be placed in the accession binder. /spec/Collections/Accessions/MA Inventories/MA 2011-26 Molina Collection Inventory

 Provenance Yes Donor name or other information about chain of custody.
 Paper records of donor information also go in accession binder.
 Joe Vandal gave it to Jane Vandal who gave it to Spec; Jane Vandal emailed the materials in 2035.

-Retention Rule Optional Mention if there is specific retention requirements.
+Retention Rule Optional Note any specific retention requirements.
 Retention ends 2025; Materials not chosen to be kept are marked for discard according to the Deed of Gift.

 General Note Optional Describe anything else that should be known about this collection.
 Describe any actions already taken on the collection related to basic organization.
 Identify materials that need additional appraisal.
 These materials were sent via email; This is an ongoing/living accession; More donations to be added to this in the coming months.